abacuscl/CLICalculator/README.md

  ## Important Note
  When installing, if you choose to clone from the web browser, you must keep all the files and functions in the pre-setup directories.
-Otherwise, the app may not run correctly or may crash
+Otherwise, the app may not run correctly or may crash.

  ----
  ## Usage